 Aren’t they adorable?

 Installation and making sure the cornice wall was leveled took longer than making the cornice.
-Because of the bunk bed I struggled with what to do to with the windows.
-I am glad Beverly suggested to do cornices–they not only look beautiful but dress up the room without any curtains hanging down.
+Because of the bunk bed, I struggled with what to do with the windows.
+I am glad Beverly suggested doing cornices–they not only look beautiful but dress up the room without any curtains hanging down.
 Thank you sawdust sisters for the opportunity to share my project with you!

 Thank YOU, Ilenia!
 I have a few windows in my house that could definitely use some dressing up.
 You did great!

 If you liked this project don’t forget to share it with your friends, or make it when you get a free afternoon.
 Let me know if you have any other questions!